-The Living Wandle Landscape Partnership brings together a collection of expert organisations and community partners to deliver a series of projects aimed at conserving, restoring, promoting access and celebrating the River Wandle’s built and natural heritage.
+The Living Wandle Landscape Partnership brought together a collection of expert organisations and community partners between 2014 – 2018, to deliver a series of projects aimed at conserving, restoring, promoting access to and celebrating the River Wandle’s heritage.

-Take a look at the project pages below to decide if you might like to join the volunteer team and receive access to free training:
+Take a look at the organisations below to find out what they do and decide if you might like to join their volunteer team:

-If you are interested in becoming a volunteer or would like more information please visit the project pages above for relevant contact details or you can get in touch with the Living Wandle Team at: LivingWandle@wandsworth.gov.uk or 07500 073049.
+If you would like more information you can get in touch with the Living Wandle Team at: LivingWandle@wandsworth.gov.uk or 07500 073049.